A painting in the manuscript of roughly one dozen samurai mingling about on the street gossiping with one another.

 News, Edo-style

-The storyteller Shidōken performing "old war tales" (ca. 1750s) (William Sturgis Bigelow Collection, Boston Museum of Fine Arts)
+The storyteller Shidōken performing "old war tales" (ca. 1750s) (William Sturgis Bigelow Collection, Museum of Fine Arts Boston).

-Kabuki and puppet theatre also dramatized vendettas, scandals and love suicides only weeks after the actual events had created a stir, thinly veiling their topicality with historical settings and slight alterations of protagonists' names.
-In the streets, graffiti (rakusho) satirizing current goings-on in verse, short prose and caricatures was scrawled on buildings and appeared in flyers affixed to doors and walls or left for people to pick up.
+Kabuki and puppet theater also dramatized vendettas, scandals, and love suicides only weeks after the actual events had created a stir, thinly veiling their topicality with historical settings and slight alterations of protagonists' names.
+In the streets, graffiti (rakusho) satirizing current goings-on in verse, short prose, and caricatures was scrawled on buildings and appeared in flyers affixed to doors and walls or left for people to pick up.

 Shogun Murdered by His Wife?